(From phys.org) Less than two years after shocking the science world with the discovery of…

 The researchers then proceeded to visualize the actual variables that the program identified.
 Extracting the variables themselves was not easy, since the program cannot describe them in any intuitive way that would be understandable to humans.
 After some probing, it appeared that two of the variables the program chose loosely corresponded to the angles of the arms, but the other two remain a mystery.

-“We tried correlating the other variables with anything and everything we could think of: angular and linear velocities, kinetic and , and various combinations of known quantities,” explained Boyuan Chen Ph.D., now an assistant professor at Duke University, who led the work.
+“We tried correlating the other variables with anything and everything we could think of: angular and linear velocities, kinetic and potential energy, and various combinations of known quantities,” explained Boyuan Chen Ph.D., now an assistant professor at Duke University, who led the work.
 “But nothing seemed to match perfectly.”
 The team was confident that the AI had found a valid set of four variables, since it was making good predictions, “but we don’t yet understand the mathematical language it is speaking,” he explained.

 After validating a number of other physical systems with known solutions, the researchers fed videos of systems for which they did not know the explicit answer.
 The first videos featured an “air dancer” undulating in front of a local used car lot.
 After a few hours of analysis, the program returned eight variables.
 A video of a lava lamp also produced eight variables.
 They then fed a video clip of flames from a holiday fireplace loop, and the program returned 24 variables.